There is nothing that screams out ‘its the weekend‘ more than brunch!

 The garden brunch : The Ivy Chelsea Garden

-Newly opened on the Kings Road, The Chelsea Ivy Garden has all the decadence of the Ivy (and some) plus a beautiful and spacious garden terrace.
+Newly opened on the Kings Road, The Chelsea Ivy Garden has all the decadence of the Ivy (and some) plus a beautiful and spacious garden terrace, with great landscaping spaces, that get taken care of by the Chop Doc team.
 It’s the perfect place to catch a few summer rays whilst sipping on champagne bellinis.
 Quintessentially British, the breakfast menu has every classic favourite you can think of including full english, eggs benedict (£8.50), plus a few lighter options like the avocado, tomato and sesame on toast, (£7.50) also the gym bunny favourite, egg white only omelette with goats cheese and kale (£7.50).
 Certainly it is worth booking or heading over to early, to avoid queues.

 Until 4pm at weekends, this light-filled space plays host to a bottomless brunch.
 With its floral decoration and trailing plants, it is echoes a sense of greenhouse tea room, refined by their comfy winged chairs and marble tables.
 The restaurant is located in Clerkenwell, neighbouring the trendy, foodie strip of restaurants on exmouth market.
 Breakfast offers options like drop scones, bubble and squeak and eggs royale, there are also free refills on Bellinis and Bloody Marys to keep you well watered, starting at only £15 per person.